Whatsapp Icon

 Michigan

 It's important to note that hepatitis A can be prevented through vaccination, good hygiene practices, and avoiding contaminated food and water.
-Vaccination against hepatitis A is recommended for individuals at risk, such as those travelling to regions with a high prevalence of the virus or individuals with chronic liver disease.
+Vaccination against hepatitis A is recommended for individuals at risk, such as those traveling to regions with a high prevalence of the virus or individuals with chronic liver disease.

 Hepatitis